-- The completed application form & credentials fee; - A copy of the resident's first author publication or signed letter from an CC approved journal indicating full acceptance; - An updated curriculum vitae;
+The completed application form & credentials fee;

-- Letters documenting successful completion of rotations at facilities other than the SI (if applicable).
+- A copy of the resident's first author or dual first author (e.g. a resident and a graduate student) publication or signed letter from an CC approved journal indicating full acceptance; - An updated curriculum vitae; - Letters documenting successful completion of rotations at facilities other than the SI (if applicable).
 These letters must be signed by the SD who was responsible for oversight of the rotation; - Reference forms or letters: Applicants must have three associates with whom they have worked in their training program submit either an ACVIM Oncology Referee Form or a letter of reference.
 At least one reference letter must be from an ACVIM Diplomate certified in the Specialty of Oncology.
 The reference forms or letters should be forwarded as directed in the credentials packet; - A complete weekly record of the candidate's RTP contact time, including Journal Club and rounds schedules.
 This should be complete and include any previously submitted Annual Reports.